w3c/wcag3/guidelines/groups/input-operation/pointer-input/simple-pointer-input.md

 Any functionality that uses pointer input other than :term[simple pointer input] can also be operated by a simple pointer input or a sequence of simple pointer inputs that do not require timing.

 :::note
-Examples of :term[pointer] input that are not simple pointer input are double clicking, swipe gestures, multipoint gestures like pinching or split tap or two-finger rotor, variable pressure or timing, and dragging movements.
+Examples of :term[pointer] input that are not simple pointer input are double clicking, swipe :term[gestures], multipoint gestures like pinching or split tap or two-finger rotor, variable pressure or timing, and dragging movements.
 :::

 :::note